Yes, Leopard Geckos can bite but it is uncommon and they will usually only bite when feeling threatened or agitated.

 If you are feeding your Leo by hand, or you’ve been handling its food and the scent is still on your fingers, it may attempt to chomp on you because it thinks you are part of the menu!

 Otherwise, you’re probably safe unless your gecko is already feeling agitated or you spook it and it thinks it’s under attack.

-Leopard Geckos are well known for their friendly nature but, like all animals, if it feels cornered and thinks it’s under threat it could turn aggressive and may even try to bite you as a defense mechanism.
+Leopard Geckos are well known for their friendly nature but, like all animals, if they feel cornered and think it’s under threat they could turn aggressive and may even try to bite you as a defense mechanism.